MatheusVazManzke/steam-analysis/README.md

 # Scaffolding

 The first thing I needed to tackle was the lack of structure in my projects.
 I knew from the start I couldn't just have a giant jupyter notebook file.
 But from the infinite ways to scaffold a project, which one would be the most adequate?
 Was there a structure I could use generally?
-I found the answer with [cookiecutter intro]
+I found the answer with <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">

 Surely there are other ways to scaffold a project.
 And individual tasks may require specific solutions.
-But that's the default I always fall
+But that's the default I always fall back on.